jfpalchak/cranberry/README.md

     <img width="80%" src="https://github.com/jfpalchak/cranberry/blob/assets_branch/assets/register2.png" alt="Registration page, step two." />
 </p>

 > Both the registration forms, and the sign in forms, have input validation with respective error messages.
+User credentials are managed and stored using both localStorage and Redux Toolkit.
+Upon selecting 'Log Out', all credentials are removed from localStorage, and the user will be prompted to 'Sign In'.

 #### Profile: